fqantonio/aqua/JOURNAL.md

 ![](Photos/EnergiaControle_3.JPG)

 ## January
 Remodeling 3D and printing electronic box.
 Printing and modeling the battery holder.
-Built 4S4P batery with the help of LCD Porto Maker Space.
+Built 4S4P batery with the help of LCD Porto Maker Space, by crimping.

 ![](Photos/4S4P.JPG)